 Comparing the overall values, of the signal level retrieved from the network, with the ones obtained in the first test, it is seen that these signal values are worst in all the deployed scenarios.
-This can be explained, because at the time of the day that Test B was performed, many people were leaving their workplaces and going home, being the city with more movement and therefore, causing the cells to be busier.
+This can be explained, because the time of the day that Test B was performed coincided with the end of the work day, a known busy hour for the mobile network.

 Comparing the deployed scenarios side by side, on both tests A and B, it was verified that the best-case scenarios results didn’t match at all.
-Even over, the best-case scenario on Test A become the worst one on Test B. The same inconsistency between tests A and B happened in 3G, as well.
+Even over, the best-case scenario on Test A becomes the worst one on Test B. The same inconsistency between tests A and B happened in 3G, as well.
 Only on 2G the best-case scenario was maintained between tests.
-Therefore, it was concluded that the signal strength level is more affected by external factors like the number of people using the network at a specific moment or the weather conditions than that the position of the pocket probe in relation to the mobile probe.
+Therefore, it was concluded that the signal strength level is more affected by external factors like the number of people using the network at a specific moment, the in-building penetration or the multipath environment created due to physical obstructions, than that the position of the pocket probe in relation to the mobile probe [79].

 Taking these results in consideration, the prototype scenario for the ArQoS Pocket solution integration, depicted in figure 5.1, was validated for production.